azsk/AzTS-docs/Control coverage/Feature/APIManagement.md

 ### Control Spec

 > **Passed:**
-> All API(s) are configured to use secure HTTP access to the backend via API Management, or no API(s) found in APIM instance.
+> All APIs are configured to be accessed only over HTTPS via the API Management service, or no APIs are present in the API Management instance.
 >
 > **Failed:**
-> Found API(s) that are configured to use non-secure HTTP access to the backend via API Management.
+> One or more APIs are not configured to be accessed only over HTTPS via the API Management service.
 >
 > **Verify:**
-> Unable to verify the delegation setting since management endpoint 3443 is disabled.
+> URL Scheme settings could not be verified as the management endpoint over port 3443 is disabled.
 >

 ### Recommendation